travigd/documentation/introduction/competing-consumers.md

 The most common mechanism for a slot becoming open would be that client A(or B) returns an Acknowledgement that they have processed say message 1.
 They can also return a Not Acknowledgement of a message with hints to the server as to what to do with the message (skip/retry/park/server decides).
 A timeout of the message (which is configurable) is another way this can happen.

-<span class="note">The tuning of the maximum number of inflight messages and messgae timeouts are very important when looking at overall subscription performance.</span>
+<span class="note">The tuning of the maximum number of inflight messages and message timeouts are very important when looking at overall subscription performance.</span>

 ## Parked Messages